cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/deposit-service.md

 ### 2. Sign-in
 * Visit the Deposit Service
-* Request a Sign-in Code by filling in your e-mail address and clicking the <em>SEND ME A SIGN-IN CODE button</em>
+* Request a Sign-in Code by filling in your e-mail address and clicking the <em>SEND ME A SIGN-IN CODE button</em>.
-* Check your email account for an email from deposit@dps.lib.cam.ac.uk with the subject line ‘Sign-in code for Cambridge University Libraries’ Deposit Service’
+* Check your email account for an email from deposit@dps.lib.cam.ac.uk with the subject line ‘Sign-in code for Cambridge University Libraries’ Deposit Service’.
 * Enter the 6 -figure sign-in code in the email into the Deposit Service Sign in page (shown below) and click the CONTINUE button